coolsamson7/service/README.md

 }
 ```

-Voila!
+Voila, easy, eh?

 ## Basic concepts

-As we have already seen, there are 4 different basic building blocks
+As we have already seen, there are four different basic building blocks
 * Service
 * Component
 * Component Registry
 * Channel

 ### Service

 A service is represented by an annotated ( in order to be scanned by spring ) interface extending the tagging interface `Service` .
 There are no other restrictions except that it should contain all the necessary information so that the communication channels are able to do the remoting.
 In our example we simply added the spring mvc annotations.